PawanKumar08/PawanKumar08/noiseui.md

 | Direction | Y         | Direction of the deivce at the location                                                          |
 | Active    | Y         | Whether this device still exists at the location.
 By default it is yes.                          |

-**Note:** The option “Active” is provided so that old devices can be associated along with to date.

-**Note:** For an inactive listing, to date is mandatory.
+**Note:** The option “Active” is provided so that old devices can be associated along with to date.For an inactive listing, to date is mandatory.
 If user is providing a to date, the association automatically becomes inactive.

 All devices being associated are placed into Newly Associated Devices before the mappings are saved to database.
 All of the associated devices are listed in Associated Devices table.

 ### Location-Tags

+Please note that throughout the document, tags and groups are inter-changeable.
+They refer to the same thing.
+Using tenant profile, you can choose whether you want to use Groups or Tags.

 Users can also add tags to the location which can later be used for filtering.
 The following screen shows the tab content: